watson-developer-cloud/discovery-components/README.md

 ## Using Discovery Components in a React application

-If you don't have a React application already, start with [create react app](https://github.com/facebook/create-react-app) then modify the following in your `src/App.js`.
+If you don't have a React application already, start with [create-react-app](https://github.com/facebook/create-react-app), then modify the following in your `src/App.js`.
 Otherwise, you may use Discovery Components inside of any existing React component.

 1. Add the component, style, and client library to your application: